jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 ## Overview
 The idea is to buy crypto using a Twitter trigger and sell after a user specified time / price / % gain e.g. when Elon musk tweets about Dogecoin or when a new coin is listed on an exchange

-Markets, particularly small market cap altcoins are heavily influenced by individuals with large following 'hyping' up a cryptocurrency, crypto pumps.
-We can capitalize on this opportunity by being one of the first to exectue trades when a tweet is posted
+Markets, particularly small market cap altcoins are heavily influenced by individuals with large following 'hyping' up a cryptocurrency AKA crypto pumps.
+We can capitalise on this opportunity by being one of the first to exectue trades when a tweet is posted

 As soon as Tweet is posted, ~5s with streaming/~1s querying, the program checks for substring matches with keywords for a particular cryptocurrency.
-These keywords and coins can be user specified
+These keywords and coins can be user specified from the keywords json files to implement any trade strategies.

-The buy amount must be input in valid tradeable crypto units and this number must be divisible by the number of sell trades (valid in tradeable crypto units)
+The buy amount is input in $ and based on the latest prices from the exchange, the program  will calculate valid buy and (multiple) sell amounts as close to the specified $ amount as the market will allow (Binance).
+With Kraken the, buy amount has to be a valid tradeable amount and has to be divisible by the number of selling stages.

 To configure on local system: \
 `pip install -r requirements.txt`